-It is against Medicaid hospice policy to encourage recipients to revoke hospice services when they have an inpatient admission, emergency room visit, ambulance transport or other outpatient services and re-elect hospice after services are delivered.
-These cases will be verified and closely monitored by the hospice PAU for referral to Program Integrity.
+It is against Medicaid hospice policy to encourage recipients to revoke hospice when they have an inpatient admission, emergency room visit, ambulance transport, or other outpatient services and re-elect hospice after services are delivered.
+These cases will be verified and closely monitored by the Hospice Manager for referral to Program Integrity.